 Despite being an almost married woman now, let it be known I went on my fair share of dates when I was a Single Sally.
 Oh yes!
-I was quite the expert as it goes and even wrote a weekly blog for a magazine about my experiences trying to find love in this fair city, but that’s a story for another time… and only after a bottle of Rioja.
+I was quite the expert as it goes and even wrote a weekly blog about my experiences trying to find love in this fair city, but that’s a story for another time… and only after a bottle of Rioja.
 The last time I was going on dates Tinder didn’t exist (although Plenty of Fish did *shudder*) and boys still chatted girls up in bars.
 Which reminds me, I really should find the man who ran Snobs circa 2002-2011 and thank him.. anyway, back to the blog..

 Being that I’ve not had a date with anyone other than Ian in nearly 6 years, I was delighted to receive an invitation from Brum Bloggers to go on a blind date with a fellow foodie.
 I made sure to clarify that no post-date smooch was expected, and awaited info on who I’d be wining and dining with.
 The date was to be chosen for me and would take place at Siamais; the latest Thai bar and restaurant to arrive on the Brindleyplace scene.